The Children of Lir: A Fascinating Irish Legend

 The Fomorians

-The Fomorian race is commonly known as Fomoire in Old Irish.
-It is another supernatural race found within Irish mythology.
-Their portrayals are often hostile and monstrous; they belong to either the deep parts of the sea or the underground.
-Since they are often linked to the destructive powers of nature, Fomoire started to seem like titans, enormous beings, or raiders of the sea.
+The Fomorian race, commonly known as Fomoire in Old Irish, is another supernatural race found within Irish mythology.
+Their portrayals are often hostile and monstrous; they belong to the deep or underground parts of the sea.
+Since they are usually linked to the destructive powers of nature, Fomoire started to seem like titans, enormous beings, or raiders of the sea.

 Their relationship with the other races of Ireland was never pleasant.
 All other races were their enemies; however, their relationship with the Tuatha De Danann was a bit more complicated.
-They were enemies, yet people from both parties married and had children.
+Although they were enemies, people from both parties married and had children.

 The Fomorians had nothing to do with the legendary tale of The Children of Lir, but their story in myth is intertwined with the tribe of Danu.